 Artistic License - Biology / Acceptable Breaks from Reality: Blazkowicz winds up spending 14 years in a semi-comatose state, aware of his surroundings but unable to move - realistically, a lot of his muscle mass would have atrophied over that period of time, even if physical therapy were used.

 At the beginning of the story, Anya and her family, all very well educated, are still alive by 1960.
 Part of the real life Nazis' plan for Poland was to kill many of Poland's leading minds and specialists in order to subject the Poles to permanent slavery.
+Though in-verse it could be handwaved as Deathshead being willing to look the other way so long as they were useful.
+Not to mention Caroline's surprise that Anya is a lot more educated and talented than she looks.

 The Guard Robots are very similar to the Riot Guard mech suits from Escape from Butcher Bay.
 They're virtually immune to small arms fire (although sufficient gunfire to their robot eye does eventually bring them down), but they have a weak point on their back which can be destroyed with a single bullet, causing them to shut down and explode.